FastReports/FastReport-Cloud-JS/docs/TasksApi.md

 let apiInstance = new FastreportCloudSdk.TasksApi();
 let opts = {
   'createTaskBaseVM': new FastreportCloudSdk.CreateTaskBaseVM() // CreateTaskBaseVM | task's view model.
-You have to specify task type (type: \"ExportTemplate\")
+You have to specify task type by placing parameter \"$t\": \"Vm name\",              this parameters always must be on the first place
 };
 apiInstance.tasksCreateTask(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);